Study options

 If you study computer science, you may end up developing better cancer treatments by applying AI

-Heli Julkunen developed a machine learning method that predicts how different drug combinations kill cancer cells, and now she helps advance preventive healthcare as a data scientist
+Heli Julkunen developed a machine learning method that predicts how different drug combinations kill cancer cells.
+After graduation she helped advance preventive healthcare as a data scientist.

 News